xanbaba/file_flow.frontend/.junie/guidelines.md

           "FileFlow.Api"
         ],
         "summary": "Retrieves user storage information",
-        "description": "Returns details about the user's storage usage and limits.\n\n### Behavior\n- Returns storage information for the authenticated user\n- Calculates total used space across all the user's files\n- Provides a breakdown of storage usage by file category (documents, images, videos, other)\n- Includes the user's maximum allowed storage space\n\n### Response\nReturns a UserStorageResponse object containing information about storage usage, limits, and breakdown by file type.", "operationId": "GetStorageEndpoint",
+        "description": "Returns details about the user's storage usage and limits.\n\n### Behavior\n- Returns storage information for the authenticated user\n- Calculates total used space across all the user's files\n- Provides a breakdown of storage usage by file category (documents, images, videos, other)\n- Includes the user's maximum allowed storage space\n\n### Response\nReturns a UserStorageResponse object containing information about storage usage, limits, and breakdown by file type.\n\nNumbers are in MB.", "operationId": "GetStorageEndpoint",
         "responses": {
           "200": {